 After a while, you might have enough of visiting pagodas and strolling through local streets and markets in Myanmar.
 Then you might want to go to a Myanmar movie in a movie theatre.

 I like movies, a lot.
-From the first time I was in Myanmar I was begging my boyfriend to watch a local movie.
-And so we did, multiple times.
+From the first time I was in Myanmar I wanted to watch a local movie.
+And so I did, multiple times.

 Get yourself some sunflower-seeds

 First of all, get yourself some food so you don’t starve during the movie.
 All Myanmar citizens take piles of food with them to the movie.
 When you look at all the food they’re bringing, you might think they’re staying for a week.
 Although the theatre might say that food from outside isn’t aloud, everyone does it, and nobody says something about it.
 The most popular movie-food: sunflower-seeds.
 Don’t look surprised when you find some sunflower-seed shells in your hair when leaving the theatre.